History of the Château

 Château La Thuilière is a 19th-century Tudor style manor house located in the Aquitaine countryside.
 It offers spacious rooms, a garden and restaurant available upon prior reservation.
 Free private parking is available.

 The rooms at Château La Thuilière are equipped with a king-size bed.
-Each room has a private bathroom with Hermes toiletries.
+Each room has a private bathroom.
 Some feature an original 19th-century fireplace and overlook the chateau’s park.

 Open for dinner with prior reservation, La Thuilière’s restaurant serves regional cuisine with a modern twist.
 Local organic ingredients are used when possible.
 Breakfast is served in the old chateau’s kitchen, at an antique monastery table.